-plf::colony - An unordered data container providing fast iteration/insertion/erasure while maintaining pointer/iterator validity to non-erased elements.
+plf::colony - An unordered bucket-like data container providing fast iteration/insertion/erasure while maintaining pointer/iterator validity to non-erased elements.

 plf::list - A data container replicating std::list functionality but with (on average) 333% faster insertion, 81% faster erasure and 16% faster iteration.

 plf::stack - A data container replicating std::stack functionality but with better performance than standard library containers in a stack context.